mgreenly/space/README.md

-# war
+# space

-A poorly choosen name that will change in the near future.

-## TLDR
+TLDR...

-This is a hobby software project that combines a bunch of the things I enjoy into one thing.
+This is a hobby software project that combines a bunch of the things I wanted to play with.

-More to come later...

 ### backend